MONQDL/Monq.Core.ClickHouseBuffer/README.md

 you can inherit from `EventItem` and use `IEventsBufferEngine.Add`.
 There is a ready to use class `EventItemWithSourceObject`.
 This class contains the source object on the basis of which an array of columns and values for writing to ClickHouse was calculated.
 Use extension method `IEventsBufferEngine.AddEventWithSourceObject` to add events with source.
-At `IEventsWriter.WriteBatch` use cast to the class `EventItemWithSourceObject`.
+At `IEventsWriter.WriteBatch` cast to the class `EventItemWithSourceObject`.

 ```csharp
     public async Task WriteBatch(IEnumerable<EventItem> events, TypeTuple key)